 The Federal Chancellery and its Attitude Towards the Nazi Past

-The project is part of the larger project on The Chancellery.
-German Federal Democracy and the Nazi Past ‘The Chancellery.
-German Federal Democracy and the Nazi Past’.
+The research project is part of the project ‘The Chancellery.
+German Federal Democracy and the Nazi Past’

 Leibniz Centre for Contemporary History Potsdam